c0derArmy/Mini-Zeus-Scanner/README.md

-# Gemini Scanner
+# Mini-Zeus Scanner

-Gemini Scanner is a modular web security scanner designed to help identify various vulnerabilities and gather information about target websites.
+Zeus Scanner is a modular web security scanner designed to help identify various vulnerabilities and gather information about target websites.
 It's built with Python and offers a range of scanning capabilities, from basic information gathering to more advanced vulnerability checks.

 ## Features